 You can choose from a group of providers who've contracted with your insurer to offer services at a discount rate.
 And there is more flexibility when it comes to seeing doctors outside the plan.

-When You're on Your Own
+Buying Health Insurance on Your Own

 Get tips on finding an affordable plan and learn how to control costs.